All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 end

-It's more local than writing methods in full, but Ruby allows you to shorten this code as well. here we need attr_accessor.
+This is more concise than writing the methods fully, but Ruby allows you to shorten this code as well.
+Here we need attr_accessor.

 class Cat